drewglov/Portfolio/README.md

 ##### Principal Component Analysis
    • [PCA on Breast Cancer Data Set Features](https://github.com/drewglov/Portfolio/blob/master/Misc/Principal%20Component%20Analysis.ipynb) - In this project we will be performing Principal Component Analysis (PCA) on the breast cancer dataset you might be familiar with from other projects in this portfolio.

-##### Data Exploration and Analysis
-   • [Exploratory Data Analysis on Stock Prices](https://github.com/drewglov/Portfolio/blob/master/Misc/Data%20Exploration%20%26%20Analysis%20-%20Stock%20Prices.ipynb) - In this project we will focus on exploratory data analysis of stock prices.
-We'll focus on bank stocks and see how they progressed throughout the financial crisis all the way to early 2016.

 ##### Image Processing